kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelselectors-to-podaffinity/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-This KEP proposes introducing a complementary field `MatchLabelKeys` to `PodAffinityTerm`.
+This KEP proposes introducing a complementary field `MatchLabelSelectors` to `PodAffinityTerm`.
 This enables users to finely control the scope where Pods are expected to co-exist (PodAffinity) or not (PodAntiAffinity), on top of the existing `LabelSelector`.